-In general, biological science students will join our traditional Summer Undergraduate Research Fellowship (SURF), quantitative students will join our Short Term Educational Program (STEP) towards Digestive and Metabolic Physiology, and students from underrepresented groups and those from economically disadvantaged backgrounds will join our Summer Undergraduate Research in Physiology (SURP) Program.
+In general, quantitative students will join our Short Term Educational Program (STEP) towards Digestive and Metabolic Physiology, and students from underrepresented groups and those from economically disadvantaged backgrounds will join our Summer Undergraduate Research in Physiology (SURP) Program.

 Each student will be matched, based on his or her interests, to a laboratory that is led by a faculty member of the Department of Molecular & Integrative Physiology or of the University of Michigan Medical School.
 The selected laboratories are involved in nationally recognized research, in topics such as hormones and signal transduction, obesity and diabetes, reproduction and circadian rhythms including sleep, gastrointestinal physiology including digestive diseases, cardiovascular and cerebrovascular disease and hypertension, renal and pulmonary function, muscle contractile mechanisms, ion channels and neurophysiology.